top of page

 Walking the Las Vegas Strip After Dark

-Las Vegas Strip Walking Route: This route can be completed starting in either direction.
-It can also be broken up into two parts and done on separate days.
+This route can be completed starting in either direction.
+There are so many things to do on the Las Vegas strip that you may chose to break the walk up into two parts and complete it on separate days.
 If you split the route, we recommend doing Stops 7-11 (our favorite stops) on the first walk; and 1-6 on the second.

 Las Vegas Walking Route | Google Maps

 STOP 1: Begin your walk at the New York – New York Hotel and Casino.
 Walk through the resort’s public spaces to see replicas of the Empire State Building, the Brooklyn Bridge, and Grand Central Terminal.
+At the resort take a ride on the Big Apple Coaster and watch the Mad Apple Circus by Cirque du Soleil.

 STOP 2: Walk south toward the colorful red and blue turrets of the Excalibur Hotel and Casino.
 In the distance you will see the Luxor Resort pyramid and golden Mandalay Bay Resort in the skyline.
 At the corner of Tropicana Avenue and Las Vegas Boulevard, you will find one corner of a four-way pedestrian walkway connecting New York-New York, Excalibur, The Tropicana, and the MGM Grand.
-Take the escalator and walkway to the Excalibur, then the Tropicana, and finally onto the MGM Grand.
-You will be crossing the strip and making a “U” turn.
-Enjoy the views from the bridges.
-Walk through any of the atriums or casinos that draws your attention.

-View from Raised Bridge | Walking the Vegas Strip
+View from Raised Bridge | Walking the Vegas Strip | Things to do on the Las Vegas Strip

-View from Raised Bridge | Walking the Vegas Strip
+View from Raised Bridge | Walking the Strip

 STOP 3: When you are ready, walk north past the specialty stores and restaurants.
 At Planet Hollywood stop to admire the crazy neon signs.
 If you are a shopper, make a pit stop to peruse the resort’s Miracle Mile Shops.
+Also, you will find the Vegas!
+The Show theater here.

 STOP 4: Continue up the block to Paris Las Vegas.
 See the 540’ replica of the Eiffel Tower (for a fee you can climb to the top of its observation deck).
 Also, see recreations of the Louvre, Paris Opera House, the Arc de Triomphe, and Moulin Rouge-inspired casino.
 If it is after dark, there is a free light show every half hour.